← Back to Grammar

 Step 4: Gender Rules for Groups

-• Nosotros: Used when group includes at least one male (even if that's just you!)
+• Nosotros: Group includes at least one male

-• Ellos: Used when group includes at least one male
+• Ellos: Group includes at least one male

-• Vosotros: Used when group includes at least one male (Spain)
+• Vosotros: Group includes at least one male (Spain)

-• Vosotras: Used ONLY when everyone is female (Spain)
+• Vosotras: ONLY when everyone is female (Spain)

 Simple rule: If there's even one male in the group, use the masculine form.